willstott101/GimpFormats/README.md

 Forked from https://github.com/TheHeadlessSourceMan/gimpFormats

 A pure python implementation of the GIMP XCF image format.
 Use this to interact with GIMP image formats

 Issues and contributions very much wanted/ needed :smile:

+Previously under `gimpformats_unofficial` now under `gimpformats`

 - [Getting started](#getting-started)
 - [Next tasks (see below)](#next-tasks-see-below)